Executive Search · Finance & Accounting · Financial Services · Trading & Energy · DFW & National

 I've been in the room.

-I started Fletcher Search to work directly with clients and candidates, not to build a firm and step away from the work.
-Six-plus years in, I still personally work every search, and the majority of revenue comes from clients who've hired me more than once.
+I started Fletcher Search to work directly with clients and candidates — not to build a firm and step away from the work.
+Several years in, I still personally work every search — and the majority of my revenue comes from clients who've hired me more than once.

 The practice is deliberately narrow and the workload is deliberately constrained.
-I take on fewer searches because I finish them, and because the work I want to do can't be done at volume — and won't be done by an AI agent on someone else's behalf.
+I take on fewer searches because I finish them — and because the work I want to do can't be done at volume.

 Years in Search